 IMPORTANT: Please note that due to limitations, this event can accommodate only 75 mentees and 25 mentors (100 total persons).
 Registering for the lunch when you register for the conference does NOT guarantee your participation in the Mentoring Luncheon.
 You will need to receive confirmation of your registration for this event from the luncheon organizers.

-The application process for Early Career Scholars Travel Awards is NOW CLOSED.
-Please see THIS PAGE for details and links.
+The application process for the 2021 ISPP Academy is NOW CLOSED.
+Please see THIS PAGE for more details about the Academy.

-*Please note that photographs and video are taken during the course of the conferences.
+*Please note that photographs/screen shots and video are taken during the course of the conferences.
 These images may be used in ISPP marketing materials, on the ISPP web site, and other products relating to ISPP.
-By attending, you automatically consent to your image being used in ISPP-related materials.
+By attending, you consent to your image being used in ISPP-related materials.

-*ISPP reserves the right to deny registration or to remove an ISPP conference attendee at any time, for reasons, in its sole discretion, it deems sufficient.
+*ISPP’s events provide learning, sharing ideas, knowledge, engagement, and we provide a welcoming environment for all.
+All sessions are monitored and harassment, intimidation, or inappropriate behavior of any kind toward any one participant or a group will not be tolerated.
+All attendees should behave professionally.
+ISPP reserves the right to deny registration or to remove an ISPP conference attendee at any time for reasons, in its sole discretion, it deems sufficient.